-Yes, if you choose a web archiving provider that has the ability to store your archives in local data centres (whether their own or facilities operated by a infrastructure partner such as AWS, which offer data centres across mutliple regions to satisfy local customers' latency and data sovereignty needs).
+Yes, if you choose a web archiving provider that can store your archives in local data centres (whether their own or facilities operated by an infrastructure partner such as AWS, which offer data centres across multiple regions to satisfy local customers' latency and data sovereignty needs).

 With a cloud-native company such as MirrorWeb, you'll be using a trusted a secure archiving service provider with extensive experience in understanding the strict requirements of the financial and public sector which allows us to offer scaleable solutions to fit.

 - UK-based, with all data stored in local territories